top of page

 16 Day Survey - June 12 > June 27, 1 day flight/1 day 4WD/13 days trekking/1 day flight

-This survey departs from Brisbane and concludes in Adelaide.
-The survey price includes flights Brisbane > Birdsville, and flights from the desert to Adelaide.
+This survey departs and concludes in Brisbane.
+The survey price includes return flights Brisbane > Birdsville.

 Survey Grade:

-This survey continues on from the northern survey and will also spend the entire time in the largest national park on the continent, the newly gazetted Munga-Thirri Simpson Desert National Park in South Australia.
+This survey continues on from the northern survey and will be conducted west of the flooded Eyre Creek and in the Munga-Thirri Simpson Desert National Park.

 You walk alongside our team of packcamels accompanied by 5 cameleers who are your crew for the duration of the survey.